Black Nerve

 Well-known were the curses which resisted all attempt to cure, but Egalgen’s could be fought off.
 (Perhaps this too was the form of the curse — for so long as hope persisted, their vaults would be mined to pay for treatment.)

 As the century came to a close, two procedures had emerged as the most promising.
 Three, actually — for the fate could be averted through renunciation of the clan, unshackling oneself from the name and its false nobility.
 Few chose this route.
-For those that didn't, the carefully-bred leeches of bloodletters could drink the malignant humors which rotted the muscles.
-Shock therapy from exposure to Clan Gaveldika's techniques could reinvigorate the muscles, relieving the paralysis for a time.
+For those that didn’t, the carefully-bred leeches of bloodletters could drink the malignant humors which rotted the muscles.
+Shock therapy from exposure to Clan Gaveldika’s electric techniques could reinvigorate the muscles, relieving the paralysis for a time.

 Gildenighter, despite the wane, retained resources to refine these treatments.
 They raised a generation of leechbreeders, and intermarried with the Gaveldika.
 Their alienation from the Alliance’s high society deepened their connection with Vicilimenia’s dynasty and other polities of the Queenlands.